Homepage > Blank IRS 1096 Template

 Rhode Island, West Virginia

-If your legal residence or principal place of business is outside the United States, file with the Internal Revenue Service, Austin Submission Processing Center, P.O.
-Box 149213, Austin, TX 78714.
+If your legal residence or principal place of business is outside the United States, file with the Internal Revenue Service, P.O.
+Box 149213, Austin, TX 78714-9213.

 Transmitting to the IRS.
 Group the forms by form number and transmit each group with a separate Form 1096.
-For example, if you must file both Forms 1098 and 1099-A, complete one Form 1096 to transmit your Forms 1098 and another Form 1096 to transmit your Forms 1099-A. You need not submit original and corrected returns separately.
-Do not send a form (1099, 5498, etc.) containing summary (subtotal) information with Form 1096.
+For example, if you must file both Forms 1098 and 1099-A, complete one Form 1096 to transmit your Forms 1098 and another Form 1096 to transmit your Forms 1099-A. Do not send a form (1099, 5498, etc.) containing summary (subtotal) information with Form 1096.
 Summary information for the group of forms being sent is entered only in boxes 3, 4, and 5 of Form 1096.

 Box 1 or 2.
 Enter your TIN in either box 1 or 2, not both.
-Individuals not in a trade or business must enter their social security number (SSN) in box 2.
-Sole proprietors and all others must enter their employer identification number (EIN) in box 1.
+Sole proprietors and all others must enter their EIN in box 1.
+Individuals not in a trade or business must enter their SSN in box 2.
 However, sole proprietors who do not have an EIN must enter their SSN in box 2.
 Use the same EIN or SSN on Form 1096 that you use on Form 1097, 1098, 1099, 3921, 3922, 5498, or W-2G.

 Box 3.
 Enter the number of forms you are transmitting with this Form 1096.
 Do not include blank or voided forms or the Form 1096 in your total.
 Enter the number of correctly completed forms, not the number of pages, being transmitted.
 For example, if you send one page of three-to-a-page Forms 1098-E with a Form 1096 and you have correctly completed two Forms 1098-E on that page, enter “2” in box 3 of Form 1096.